14 Natural Remedies to Help Manage Dercum’s Disease

 4. Acupuncture

-Acupuncture is a traditional Chinese therapy that involves the insertion of thin needles into specific points on the body to promote healing and relieve pain.
-This holistic approach can help rebalance the body’s energy flow and alleviate discomfort associated with Dercum’s disease.
+Acupuncture, a traditional Chinese therapy, involves the insertion of thin needles into specific points on the body to promote healing and relieve pain.
+The therapy is based on the belief that energy, or Qi, flows through the body along meridians, and that blockages in these energy pathways contribute to illness and pain.

 5. Essential Oils